Poofjunior/pico-projects/projects/adc_multiple_continuous/README.md

-Example on how to read the systick register.
+Example on how to read all ADC channels continuously and stream them to a location in memory with DMA.

 ## Environment Setup
 Ensure that all git submodules have been cloned locally.